dayour/Durable-Copilot-Studio/quickstarts/durable-functions/dotnet/HelloCities/README.md

 In this quickstart, the [provided sample](https://github.com/Azure/Azure-Functions-Durable-Task-Scheduler-Private-Preview/tree/main/quickstarts/HelloCities) uses the [official Durable Functions "hello cities" quickstart](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-isolated-create-first-csharp?pivots=code-editor-vscode).
 The sample schedules orchestrations that include 3 activities via an HTTP trigger.

 This quickstart showcases the necessary configuration for using Durable Task Scheduler as the backend provider for your Durable Function app.
+The template defaults to **Elastic Premium EP1 sku plan on Linux**.

 ## Prerequisites